imvu/bluesteel/README.md

 - `Workers`: A *Worker* is a software downloaded from BlueSteel and capable of communicating back and forth with it.
 This worker will accomplish several tasks like:

-    - Clone and/or pull an existing project into the workerÂ´s host machine.
+    - Clone and/or pull an existing project into the worker´s host machine.
-    - Setup the projectÂ´s source code state at the correct commit.
+    - Setup the project´s source code state at the correct commit.
     - Execute the right benchmark for that commit.
     - Report back the results of that benchmark to BlueSteel.